apache/flink/docs/dev/table/types.md

 Planner Compatibility
 ---------------------

-As mentioned in the introduction, reworking the type system will span multiple releases and the support of each data types depends on the used planner.
-This section aims to summarize the biggest differences.
+As mentioned in the introduction, reworking the type system will span multiple releases, and the support of each data type depends on the used planner.
+This section aims to summarize the most significant differences.

 ### Old Planner

-Flink's old planner that was introduced before Flink 1.9 primarily supports type information.
-It has only limited support of data types.
+Flink's old planner, introduced before Flink 1.9, primarily supports type information.
+It has only limited support for data types.
 It is possible to declare data types that can be translated into type information such that the old planner understands them.

 The following table summarizes the difference between data type and type information.
-Most simple types as well as the row type remain the same.
+Most simple types, as well as the row type remain the same.
 Time types, array types, and the decimal type need special attention.
 Other hints as the ones mentioned are not allowed.